Not sure where to start? Here are the most popular spots. Choose a few or visit them all.

 Sixty-seven senators are elected for four-year terms.
-In addition to the senators' desks, at the front of the chamber sits the Senate officers and the President of the Senate, who is elected by the Senate members and presides over the body when in session.
+The President of the Senate is elected by the Senate members and presides over the body when in session.
+The Senate officers and the President of the Senate sit at the front of the chamber.
 Two electronic voting boards record senators’ votes.
-On the side walls are murals by Edwin Blashfield that represent the importance of agriculture, patriotism and the Mississippi River in the state’s history.
+On the side walls are murals by Edwin Blashfield that represent the importance of agriculture, patriotism, and the Mississippi River in the state’s history.
 Above the dais is a public viewing area that can be accessed during legislative session from the third floor.

 House of Representatives Chamber

 This chamber, the largest in the building, is used not only for regular House sessions, but also for joint sessions of the legislature.
 The 134 representatives are elected for two years.
 The Speaker of the House sits at the topmost desk.
 The ceiling, one example of many decorative areas in the capitol, was designed by Elmer E. Garnsey, the director of decorations during the original construction.
 The four names on the ceiling — LaSalle, Hennepin, Perrot and Duluth — honor early French explorers in the Northwest.
 Public galleries, which may be entered from the third floor, face the sculpture group in the front titled Minnesota: The Spirit of Government, a 1938 addition designed by Carlos Brioschi.